 Transportation is available for students in kindergarten through grade 12.
-Kindergarten students must be 5 years old by September 1 of the current school year in order to ride the bus.
+Kindergarten students must be five years old by September 1 of the current school year in order to ride the bus.
 There is no transportation for preschool students.

 Specific bus routes with pick-up/drop-off locations will be determined by Grand Rapids Christian Schools and/or Grand Rapids Public Schools/Rockford Public Schools and communicated through the GRCS Transportation Department.
 Questions regarding busing should be directed to the GRCS Transportation Department at 616.574.5710 or email@example.com.